-- Shares may be transferred by means of an instrument of transfer in any usual form or any 28.1 other form approved by the directors, which is executed by or on behalf of the transferor. - No fee may be charged for registering any instrument of transfer or other document relating to 28.2 or affecting the title to any share. - The company may retain any instrument of transfer which is registered.
-28.3 - The transferor remains the holder of a share until the transferee's name is entered in the 28.4 register of members as holder of it. - The directors, in their absolute discretion, may refuse to register the transfer of a share, and if ∀y - 28.5 they do so, they shall within two months after the date on which the transfer was lodged send the transferee the notice of refusal together with their reasons for refusal and, unless they suspect that the proposed transfer may be fraudulent, the instrument of transfer.
+- 28.1 Shares may be transferred by means of an instrument of transfer in any usual form or any other form approved by the directors, which is executed by or on behalf of the transferor. - 28.2 No fee may be charged for registering any instrument of transfer or other document relating to or affecting the title to any share. - 28.3 The company may retain any instrument of transfer which is registered. - 28.4 The transferor remains the holder of a share until the transferee's name is entered in the register of members as holder of it. - 28.5 The directors, in their absolute discretion, may refuse to register the transfer of a share, and if they do so, they shall within two months after the date on which the transfer was lodged send the transferee the notice of refusal but without any obligation to give any reasons and the instrument of transfer (unless they suspect that the transfer may be fraudulent).